Careers360 Logo

 How to Build Vocabulary for GRE?

-Edited By Team Careers360 | Updated on Aug 19, 2024 04:30 AM IST | #GRE
+Edited By Team Careers360 | Updated on Dec 04, 2024 05:28 PM IST | #GRE

-Overview of the GRE vocabulary section
+Overview of the GRE Vocabulary Section 2025

 Candidates often wonder the reason vocabulary is an important aspect of excelling in the GRE verbal reasoning section.
 The answer to that can be given simply as to look smarter, for example, if you were to ask someone a simple question ‘How was your day?’, an average answer would just be ‘It was difficult’, this does not tell the other person anything about your level of mastery on the language, but if you say, ‘ I had an increasingly arduous day.’, it has the same meaning but tells the listener that you have a deep understanding and knowledge of the language.
-This has become increasingly important as communication is the key to everything in today's world, even your GRE result.
-The candidates are advised to carry their own GRE vocabulary books so that they can refer to it whenever required.
+This has become increasingly important as communication is the key to everything in today's world, even your GRE result 2025.
+The candidates are advised to carry their own GRE vocabulary books so that they can refer to them whenever required.

 In the GRE the test makers are known to prefer a certain type of words, these mostly include words with Latin and Greek roots and prefixes.
 Due to this don't feel stressed about having to know every word there is.
 Another thing to keep in mind is that knowing the exact meaning of words is not important, just knowing what the word implies is enough.
 For example, words like Fatuus and turpis have negative connotations and can be used as such.
 Equipped with this knowledge let's proceed to see how you can increase your GRE vocabulary practice.

-Register now for PTE & Unlock 10% OFF : Use promo code: 'C360SPL10'.
-Limited Period Offer!
+Register now for PTE & Unlock 20% OFF : Use promo code: 'C360SPL20'.
+Valid till 31st DEC'24!
+Trusted by 3,500+ universities globally

 TOEFL ® Registrations 2024